-If you have received a text from your GP with a link to view a document (such as a sick note, referral letter, imaging request form, blood forms) you should be able to use your phone to access the document if you have internet access on your phone.
+If you have received a text from your GP with a link to view a document (such as a sick note, referral letter, imaging request form, or blood form) you should be able to use your phone to access the document if you have internet access on your phone.

 My text says something else

 Your text might...ask you to complete a questionnaire (e.g. Asthma/COPD/COVID/Flu vaccine survey) or it might ask you to reply back (possibly with a photo) or it might ask you to join a video consultation, click here to find the right guide.